1955 Nobel Prize in Literature: Laureate

 Halldór Laxness wrote novels, poetry, journalism, essays and plays.
-He is best known for three series of books that are set in Iceland and in some way incorporate social realism and were written in the 1930s.
-Salka Valka: A Novel of Iceland (1931–1922) describes life in an Icelandic fishing village; Sjálfstaett fólk: Hetjusaga ("Independent People: An Epic", 1934–35) is a four-part series based on the life of poet Magnus Hjaltason Magnusson; and Heimsljós ("World Light", 1937–1940) is a four-part series.
-The conventional Icelandic saga influenced Laxness' later works.
-His other famous works include Vefarinn mikli frá Kasmír ("The Great Weaver from Kashmir", 1927), Atómstöðin ("The Atom Station", 1948), and Brekkukotsannáll ("The Fish Can Sing", 1957).
+The conventional Icelandic saga influenced Laxness, best known for three series of books that are set in Iceland and in some way incorporate social realism and were written in the 1930s.
+Salka Valka: A Novel of Iceland (1931–1932), a two part series that describes life in an Icelandic fishing village; Sjálfstaett fólk: Hetjusaga ("Independent People: An Epic", 1934–35), a two part series about crofters on the moor; and Heimsljós ("World Light", 1937–1940), a four-part series based on the life of poet Magnus Hjaltason Magnusson.
+His other famous works include The Great Weaver from Kashmir ("Vefarinn mikli frá Kasmír", 1927), Atómstöðin ("The Atom Station", 1948), Brekkukotsannáll ("The Fish Can Sing", 1957), and Kristnihald undir Jökli ("Christianity at Glacier", 1968).

 Deliberations

 Nominations

-In total, the Nobel Committee received 59 nominations for 46 individuals.
+In total, the Nobel Committee received 59 nominations for 46 writers.
 17 of the nominees were newly nominated including Ezra Pound, Edith Sitwell, Adriaan Roland Holst, William Somerset Maugham, Eugenio Montale (awarded in 1975), Henri Bosco, Ernst Robert Curtius, Giorgos Seferis (awarded in 1963), Saint-John Perse (awarded in 1960), Carlos Vaz Ferreira, and Giovanni Papini.
 Three of the nominees were women namely the British critic Edith Sitwell, the Estonian poet Marie Under, and the Danish author Karen Blixen.
+The Colombian writer Fernando González Ochoa was purportedly nominated in 1955, but is not included in the archives.

 The authors James Agee, Ruby Mildred Ayres, Gilbert Cannan, Dale Carnegie, Beatrice Chase, Robert P. Tristram Coffin, Lawrence Pearsall Jacks, Joseph Jefferson Farjeon, Constance Holme, Hong Shen, Mariano Latorre, Roger Mais, Saadat Hasan Manto, Adrienne Monnier, Robert Riskin, Robert E. Sherwood, Alexandru Teodor Stamatiad, Wallace Stevens, Pierre Teilhard de Chardin, and Augustin Josip Ujević died in 1955 without having been nominated for the prize.